 04 The Miller’s Daughter

-Draft 2019.04.19.01 – Graybard led the Evermore brothers from behind a large red barn near the village of Tuva.
+Graybard led the Evermore brothers from behind a large red barn near the Village of Tuva.
 Home fires and torches outside dwellings pierced the darkness, making Tuva feel welcoming.

-Conall walked around Graybard onto the road and headed towards Tuva.
+Conall stepped past Graybard and onto the road that headed towards Tuva.
 “Come on.
 Let’s not make Josah wait.
-We have no idea what Ena is going to do.”
+We have no idea what that Dragoon will do if villagers discover them at the barn.”

 Caleb and Graybard followed.
 The villagers, at one time, constructed a few buildings close to the road.
 Other separate dwellings, lit by fire lamps, dotted the landscape.

 The group heard laughter and music emanating from the first cluster of buildings.
-A sign swayed above the door, displaying a glass of ale with a star above it.
+A sign hanging on hooks swayed above the door, displaying a glass of ale with a star above it.
 “Ah, food and drink, at last,” Graybard muttered.

-Conall pushed the heavy wooden door that had seen many repairs in its day.
+Ahead of the others, Conall pushed the heavy wooden door that had seen many repairs in its day.
 As he walked in, the music and laughter stopped.
+Graybard and Caleb stood behind him, surveying their surroundings.
 The pub held two rooms with tables and chairs scattered across the beaten plank floors.

 With shutters and windows thrown open, fresh cold air found its way inside.
-Candles lit the iron chandeliers, held in place with pulleys and rope.
+Flickering candles lit the iron chandeliers, held in place with pulleys and rope.
 At the back of the second room were doors used by those who served the patrons.

 People dressed in linen and leather turned to face the strangers entering the pub.
-Caleb shut the door behind them and offered a weak salutation.
-A woman dressed in shades of brown wiped her hands on her apron as she walked towards the visitors.
+Caleb shut the door behind them before offering a weak salutation.
+A pleasant-looking woman smiled walking toward them.
+She dressed in white linen, with a fitted bodice laced up the front, and brown kirtle.

-Without looking at anyone, she waved her hands in the air and shouted, with a soft accent, “Mind your peas!
+Her red hair was shoulder-length, tied back with lace, framing her rosy complexion.
+Without looking, she waved her hands in the air and shouted, with a hint of an accent, “Mind your peas!
 Play some music!”

 The talking started again, and the fiddler played a slow tune, not quite as loud as before.
 But that didn’t keep the patrons from looking at the strangers.
 “Greetings to you, as well.
 I’m Dalia.
 Most people call me Dali.”